achieving our potential?

 Marginalization and utilization

 Another important global shift in 2020 was the increased awareness and galvanized actions to address the significant inequities that become more apparent during the pandemic.
-Whether it was the vulnerability of the elderly, the impoverished, racialized minorities, or others, we saw a collective call to action to address long standing social and environmental inequities.
+Whether it was the vulnerability of our elderly, our Indigenous peoples, our impoverished, racialized minorities, or others, we saw a collective call to action to address long standing social and environmental inequities.
 Along with these are calls for new ways to address these inequities, such as : defunding policing, establishing a basic guaranteed income, re-imagining long-term care, transitioning to renewable energy and circular economics, and investment in Indigenous Protected Areas .
 What are the implications on the utilization of evaluation?
 Has the renewed attention to inequities affected the use of evaluation information?
 How can evaluation find its way into decision making in the context of intense socio-political debate?
 Can evaluation contribute to reducing inequities in our society today and, if so, how?
 What changes are needed in evaluators’ frame of mind and / or practices to ensure that the results of our evaluations contribute to social and environmental justice?